Romania president says PM was an undercover spy

 When he first came to power, Ponta drew a severe rebuke from the European Union over his efforts to impeach Basescu in a national referendum, raising concerns over rule of law.

-Romania has a record of colorful revelations during election campaigns.
+Romania has a record of colourful revelations during election campaigns.
 In 2009, media outlets hostile to Basescu leaked footage of what they said was him punching a child.
 Basescu denied the allegation and supporters variously said the footage showed a push not a punch, or said it was faked.
+(Editing by Matthias Williams Editing by Jeremy Gaunt)